If you’re looking to get your forklift license, now is a great time.

 - Staffing agencies

-Where you live and how far you’re willing to travel are the two biggest factors in deciding which option is best for you.
+Where you live and how far you are willing to travel are the two main factors in deciding which option is best for you.

 Forklift dealers

-To find them in your area, simply google “forklift dealership + your city.”
-So, if you live in Houston, TX, you’d search “forklift dealership houston” (without the quotes).
+You can find dealerships in your area by simply googling “forklift dealership + your city.”
+So, if you live in Houston, TX, you’d search “forklift dealership Houston” (without the quotes).

-Then, it’s just a matter of browsing through the results and seeing if they offer training programs.
-If they do, they’ll usually have it listed under “Safety,” “Training,” or “Services”.
+Then, it is a matter of browsing through the results and seeing if they offer training programs.
+If they do, they will usually have it listed under “Services,” and “Safety Training”.

 Tech colleges

-It can be a little tricky to determine whether or not your nearest tech school offers lift truck certification programs.
+It can be tricky to determine whether or not your nearest tech school offers lift truck certification programs.
 The reason is that tech schools offer many different academic programs.
-So it can be like finding a needle in a haystack.
+So it can feel like finding a needle in a haystack.

 First, google “tech schools + your city” or “tech schools near me.”